 Location: Azura Quilalea is on the otherwise uninhabited Indian Ocean island of Quilalea in the Quirimbas Archipelago, northern Mozambique.
 The island lies 30 nautical miles north of Pemba, the nearest airport.
 From here its a 25-minute helicopter flight to Quiilalea.

 Rooms: There are 9 villas in 4 categories: Kaskazi Villas (4), Kusi Villas (4) and Villa Quilalea.
 They are arranged above 2 of the islands long, sandy beaches.
 Kaskazi and Kusi Villas overlook the beach.
 The bedroom is air conditioned and has a minibar, a large bathroom with indoor and outdoor showers, a sundeck with loungers and covered deck with a daybed.
-Kusi Villas tend to have slightly better locations and views.
+Kusi Villas tend to have slightly better locations and views and private plunge pools.
 Villa Quilalea is in a secluded part of the island.
 It features a large sitting room, private dining area, a sundeck with loungers and a plunge pool, and access to a private beach for swimming.
 All villas have 24-hour butler service.
 The energy consumption of each villa can be regulated using a switch, so you can opt for eco or luxe settings, as you prefer.